Obi - Finalist UX

 • obi - user

-Below, an exploratory idea linked to energy disaggregation, providing accurate information that might help users save money and time, as it improves load disaggregation by detecting every 10sec component appliances separately from a whole-home energy signal.
+Below, an exploratory idea linked to energy disaggregation, providing accurate information that might help users to save money and time, as it improves load disaggregation by detecting every 10sec component appliances separately from a whole-home energy signal.

 • obi - disaggregation